The Independence of the Prosecutor

 UBC Press

 The ICC offers a bulwark against the high politicization of our era.
-This astute investigation demonstrates that now, over twenty years after its establishment, the innovative arrangement of having an independent prosecutor continues to move international law forward and directly combat impunity for mass atrocities.
+This astute investigation demonstrates that now, over twenty years after its establishment, the ICC’s innovative arrangement of having an independent prosecutor continues to move law and international criminal jurisprudence forward and directly combats impunity for mass atrocities.

-Scholars and students of law, policy-makers, and journalists will value the clear-eyed scholarship that animates The Independent Prosecutor, which will also find a place in every law library.
+Scholars and students of law, policy-makers, and journalists will value the clear-eyed scholarship that animates The Independence of the Prosecutor, which will also find a place in every law library.

 Laszlo Sarkany sheds new light on states’ reasons for endorsing an independent prosecutor in the ICC’s formation process.
 This is not only an interesting story to tell, but it also makes an important contribution to the field.
-Andrea Birdsall, senior lecturer in International Relations, University of Edinburgh
+Andrea Birdsall, School of Social and Political Science, University of Edinburgh

 Laszlo Sarkany is an assistant professor in the Department of Political Science at Huron University College in London, Ontario.
 His work has appeared in various policy journals and media outlets, and he has represented the No Peace Without Justice NGO at the annual Assembly of States Parties meetings of the International Criminal Court.